dspice2003/reflection/README.md

 project

-# End of week ten
+# End of week twelve
-## 11/17/2017
+## 12/01/2017
 we started our raspberry pi project.
 I added code to walkingdog.py and printed to the raspberry pi.
 I worked on my google friday project.